MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses-pshell.md

    > [!Note]
    > That the \<CSVLocation> should contain the full path to the .csv input file, such as **C:\Scripts\InputFile.csv**.

-4. When prompted, enter the Office 365 global administrator credentials for the tenant where the licenses are to be added.
+4. When prompted, enter the Microsoft 365 global administrator credentials for the tenant where the licenses are to be added.

    If all the required inputs are satisfied, the script executes now against the .csv list, and then licenses are assigned to users.
 During the script execution, all successes and failures are shown on the command line and a transcript is saved in the Documents folder.